Common Real Estate Law Issues (and What to Do About Them)

-Similar to dissolving a marriage, co-owners of real estate are not forced to continue on co-owning property if they do not wish to.
-In that situation, a real estate attorney should advise his or her client that the joint ownership can be disentangled according to the various methods described within both the statutory partition law, as well as common law.
-(Note: partitioning real property can be impacted by the nature of the joint ownership.
+Similar to dissolving a marriage, co-owners of real estate are not forced to continue co-owning property if they do not wish to.
+In that situation, a real estate attorney should advise his or her client that the joint ownership can be disentangled according to the various methods described within both the statutory partition law as well as common law.
+(Note: Partitioning real property can be impacted by the nature of the joint ownership.
 The statute governing real estate partitions applies specifically to joint ownership as “tenants in common.”
-However, even though the statutes don’t explicitly touch upon co-ownership as “joint tenants with rights of survivorship” the court will often treat them similarly.)
+However, even though the statutes don’t explicitly touch upon co-ownership as “joint tenants with rights of survivorship,” the court will often treat them similarly.)

 The type of partition also depends heavily on the property itself (in particular, its size).
-While a court may ultimately have to order that the property in question is sold, with the proceeds divided between the joint owners of the property, it is loathed to do so.
-Thus, what it will typically seek to do first, is provide a property owner (if one wishes to remain in ownership of the property subject to partition) the opportunity to buy out the other owner.
+While a court may ultimately have to order that the property in question be sold, with the proceeds divided between the joint owners of the property, it is loathe to do so.
+Thus, what it will typically seek to do first is to provide a property owner (if one wishes to remain in ownership of the property subject to partition) with the opportunity to buy-out the other owner.
 This is typically accomplished through a cash-out refinance of the property, where the remaining property owner obtains funds from a loan to give to the departing owner.
 If the property is of sufficient size, however, it may be partitioned “in-kind.”
 What that means, is that if the property can be physically divided into roughly equal shares, the court will order that to happen rather than having the property sold, with a division of the proceeds.
-(If there is an imbalance in the “in-kind” partition, then the court can also require that the party ending up with a more valuable piece of property from the partition, pay the other party the representative difference in the value.
+(If there is an imbalance in the “in-kind” partition, then the court can also require that the party ending up with a more valuable piece of property from the partition pay the other party the representative difference in the value.
 This is called a partition with owelty payments.)

-Real estate attorneys are frequently confronted with disputes between landlords and tenants.
-In fact, there are real estate law firms whose practice comprises evictions exclusively.
-(Note: in Washington state, the legal term for “eviction” is “unlawful detainer.”) without going into all the various details here, the basic principle is this: the landlord is essentially selling the use of his real estate to a tenant.
+Real estate lawyers are frequently confronted with disputes between landlords and tenants.
+In fact, there are real estate law firms whose practice is limited to evictions.
+(Note: In Washington State, the legal term for “eviction” is “unlawful detainer.”)
+Without going into all the various details here, the basic principle is this: The landlord is essentially selling the use of his real estate to a tenant.
 In exchange, the tenant is compensating the landlord for that time.
 As discussed above, real estate ownership goes beyond the physicality of the property in question and extends to the various, ancillary characteristics of real estate – like time.

-Real estate attorneys who focus on evictions as a practice area, must be knowledgeable in the various components of the unlawful detainer process.
+A Tacoma real estate attorney who focuses on evictions as a practice area, must be knowledgeable in the various components of the unlawful detainer process.
 This is due to the inherent nature of an unlawful detainer.
-While a typical legal dispute before a court, may take several months, an unlawful detainer is considered a “special proceeding.”
+While a typical legal dispute before a court may take several months, an unlawful detainer is considered a “special proceeding.”
 That means that the real estate lawyer can ultimately move much faster in removing a tenant wrongfully in possession of a landlord’s property.

-How We Can Help with Your Real Estate Case
+How a Tacoma Real Estate Attorney Can Help with Your Real Estate Case

 An experienced real estate lawyer can be extremely beneficial in many ways, including:

-- Read through all contracts and lease agreements before you sign them to identify any potentially unfair terms.
+- Reading through all contracts and lease agreements before you sign them to identify any potentially unfair terms

-- Negotiate more favorable terms in your real estate contract.
+- Negotiating more favorable terms in your real estate contract

-- Help preserve your relationship with your neighbors while standing up for your rights as a property owner regarding easements or boundaries.
+- Helping to preserve your relationship with your neighbors while standing up for your rights as a property owner regarding easements or boundaries

-- Find solutions for you to keep your home in the face of a possible foreclosure.
+- Finding solutions for you to keep your home in the face of a possible foreclosure

-- Guide you through the legal process of litigation, eviction, or foreclosure.
+- Guiding you through the legal process of litigation, eviction, or foreclosure

-- Negotiate with financial institutions regarding financing disputes or alternatives to foreclosure.
+- Negotiating with financial institutions regarding financing disputes or alternatives to foreclosure

-- Provide peace of mind that your best interests are protected through every step of your real estate transaction.
+- Providing peace of mind that your best interests are protected through every step of your real estate transaction

-If you have any type of real estate questions, please do not hesitate to call the Tacoma real estate attorneys at the Dickson Frohlich law firm for help today.
-We provide the highest quality of real estate representation, so please contact us online or at 253-572-1000 for a free consultation.
+If you have any type of real estate questions, please do not hesitate to call the Tacoma real estate attorneys at the Dickson Frohlich Phillips Burgess law firm for help today.
+We provide the highest quality of real estate representation, so please contact us online or at 253-572-1000.